 Sit!
 Stay!
 High-Five!
-Oh boy, training your new pup is gonna be a full time job, but using the right training treats can help your puppy learn to rollover and shake like a pro.
+Oh boy, training your new pup is gonna be a full-time job, but using the best puppy training treats can help your puppy learn to roll over and shake like a pro.
 Training is easier when your puppy feels engaged.
 Pick the best training treats for puppies to have them drooling in anticipation.
 The best dog treats for training can make training less of a nightmare.

 Welcoming a new puppy into your home can be equally exciting and nerve-racking, especially if it's your first time.
-From the second they are born, puppies are learning, growing and adapting to their environment.
+From the second they are born, puppies are learning, growing, and adapting to their environment.
 To make sure you are ready for your new addition, make sure you have everything from our new puppy checklist including some of the best dog training treats.

 Ways to Reward Your Puppy

 Your puppy training adventure starts with day one.
-You’ll likely need to potty train, crate train or just teach them the basics of good manners.
+You’ll likely need to potty train, crate train, or just teach them the basics of good manners.
 They need to know what’s theirs and what’s yours, and what is or isn’t appropriate behaviour and dog training treats help instill these positive behaviours.

 In no time, your pup will be just as excited about their success as you are.
 Remember to use the same or similar words to help your dog connect the action to the words, and make sure your feedback is appropriately timed.
 You want to respond right away to avoid them not understanding which action was correct.

 Negative verbal correction is an ineffective way of training, especially with very young puppies.
-Puppies tend to be more timid and easily spooked, so a harsh tone can be very discouraging.
+Puppies tend to be timider and easily spooked, so a harsh tone can be very discouraging.

 Acting out can also be a way of getting attention.
 Remember that to a frustrated puppy, any attention is good attention.
 If they are being stubborn or uncooperative, ignore them until they can calm themselves down.
 Once they have settled, you can resume training.